csev/sakai-scripts/GIT_TIPS.md

 	git push
 	git checkout -b SAK-12345-feature-name

 One last detail...
-Strictly speaking, you wouldn't *need* to push 11.x to your fork (B).
+Strictly speaking, you would not *need* to push 11.x to your fork (B).
 You could leave it tracking upstream (C), but I find some value in maintaining the symmetry with master.
 That way, if you end up committing something to your local 11.x and push, we don't get accidental commits in upstream/11.x (C).
 It's a little bit more typing